Medium vs WordPress – How To Choose the Right Platform? (2021)

 By thinking about the above, you can pretty much arrive at the answer through elimination and some simple decisions.

 Foremost, do you want to create a website focused on writing?
-If you’re indeed going to create a writing-focused website, you need to figure out if you need any advanced functionality.
-For example — are you creating a movie review site with referral links, cross-references, and other features which require specialized navigation?
-If the answer is yes, Medium is probably not the best choice for you.
+If so, you need to figure out if you need any advanced functionality.
+For example, are you creating a movie review site with referral links, cross-references and other features that require specialized navigation?
+If the answer is yes, Medium probably isn’t the best choice for you.

-Before we move on, I would urge everyone to consider the answer to the above question once more.
-Just because you may at some point, need extra features, and you want to keep your options open, you probably shouldn’t choose WordPress solely on that basis.
+Before we move on, I’d urge everyone to consider the answer to the above question once more.
+Although you may at some point need extra features, and you want to keep your options open, you probably shouldn’t choose WordPress solely on that basis.

 Are you sure adding complexity will add more depth and create a better experience?
-Are you sure that you must have quotes shown within a background image to have a good website?
-Adding complexity is not always a good path; being aware of this will doubtless help you make a better decision.
+Are you sure you must have quotes shown within a background image to have a good website?
+Adding complexity isn’t always a good path, and being aware of this will doubtless help you to make a better decision.

 If you’re creating a writing-focused website, and Medium’s feature set seems just fine, then you need to make a somewhat more subjective decision.
 At this stage — end-result-wise — you can achieve the same thing with both platforms, so how do you choose?
 Let’s break this one down further:

 One factor is the custom domain.
 While Medium offered custom domains for a brief period, it stopped doing this in late 2017.

 Now, all of your posts will be displayed on your Medium page (e.g. https://medium.com/@yourtwitterhandle/story) or a Medium publication (e.g. https://medium.com/publication-name/story).
 You can’t use your own custom domain name.

 If this is a dealbreaker for you, then WordPress it is.

 If you’ve already written a story but don’t have anywhere to put it, you can sign up and publish it with Medium in about two minutes.
 It’ll look great, although the visuals won’t be customizable.